Liability Insurance Cost: What Should You Pay?

 Key Takeaways

-What Is Small Business Liability Insurance (And Why It’s Essential)
+What is Small Business Liability Insurance (And Why You Need It)

 Think of small business liability insurance as a financial shield for your company.
 It’s a critical safety net designed to protect your business from claims that it caused harm to someone else or their property.
 Even if you run your business perfectly, accidents can happen.
 A customer could slip on a wet floor, a product could malfunction, or an employee could damage a client’s property while on a job site.